-Perhaps one of the ways to channel these efforts should be directed toward banning the energy substance necessary for the manufacturing of these harmful weapons.
+Perhaps one of the attempts to be considered is to ban the energy substance necessary for the manufacturing of these harmful weapons.
 Fortunately, nations supplying the energy substance are not the nations producing weapons.
-Therefore, OPEC nations, which will surely have the support of public opinion, can stop supplying this energy to the manufacturers of offensive arms.
+Therefore, OPEC nations, which will surely receive the support of public opinion, can stop supplying this energy to the manufacturers of offensive arms.

-Madam Chairman,
+Mr. Chairman,

-This suggestion might be naive or even ridiculous, but there is consolation to such attempts in what was said by the philosopher Schopenhauer, "all truth passes through three stages.
+This suggestion might be naive or even ridiculous, but there is consolation in what was said by the philosopher Schopenhauer, "all truth passes through three stages.
 First, it is ridiculed.
 Second, it is violently opposed.
 Third, it is accepted as being self-evident."